SpotlightKid/jack-matchmaker/README.rst

 In addition to or instead of listing port patterns as as positional arguments on the command line, port patterns can also be put in a text file.

-The ``-p/--pattern-file`` option instructs the program to read the patterns from the file path given as the option value.
+The ``-p``, ``--pattern-file`` option instructs the program to read the patterns from the file path given as the option value.
 The file must list one port pattern per line, where the first line of every pair of two lines specifies the output port pattern, and the second specifies the input port pattern.
 Empty lines and lines starting with a hash-sign (``#``) are ignored and whitespace at the start or the end of each line is stripped.

 Example file: